ALMA Lensing Cluster Survey: $HST$ and $Spitzer$ Photometry of 33 Lensed Fields Built with CHArGE: Galaxy Properties

 Comparison of galaxies at different redshifts often requires rest-frame, rather than observed frame, colors to be used.
 For each galaxy these are determined by assuming the best-fit \textsc{EAZY} template and its redshift, in order to calculate the rest-frame flux density for a set of filters.
 The rest-frame colors are then computed by integrating a transmission curve for a given filter through the best fit template, as described in \citealt{brammer11}.
 In our final catalogs we provide the rest-frame flux densities for the most commonly used filters ($GALEX$ $NUV$, COSMOS $r$, Johnson $U$, $B$, $V$, and $J$).

 The rest-frame flux densities can be used to assess the galaxy populations in each field by using the color-color analysis.
 Multiple previous studies have devised a variety of techniques to classify galaxies based on the broad-band photometry.
 One such prescription utilises the $U-V$ and $V-J$ rest-frame colors \citep{labbe05,wuyts07,williams09} to separate galaxies into quiescent, star-forming.
 Quiescent galaxies with low levels of star formation are red in the $U-V$ regime and are easily distinguished from the similarly red (in $U - V$), dusty, star-forming galaxies, with the $V-J$ color.
 An alternative method, using the $NUV-r-J$ colors instead, has been proposed by \citet{ilbert13} and \citet{arnouts13}.
 While the $UVJ$ selection is the most commonly used approach in the literature, the $NUVrJ$ method has some key advantages.
 The shorter wavelength $NUV$ band is more sensitive both to the dust attenuation and emission from young stellar populations than the $U$ band.
-Although the amount of quiescent galaxies at $z>2$ is limited (see e.g. \citealt{ilbert13,muzzin13,davidzon2017}), the rest-frame $U$ band would already be shifted into near-IR bands, this would make the $NUVrJ$ selection technique more reliable at higher redshifts.
+Although the amount of quiescent galaxies at $z>2$ is limited (see e.g. \citealt{ilbert13,muzzin13,davidzon2017}), the rest-frame $NUV$ will still be covered by the optical photometry at that redshift regime, which is no longer the case for the rest frame $U$ band.
+This, in return, would make the $NUVrJ$ selection technique more reliable at higher redshifts.
 In our paper we adopt the $NUVrJ$ selection, however the $U$ and $V$ rest frame flux densities are also provided in our final catalog.
 We display our selection in \autoref{fig:nuvrj}, where the quiescent galaxies tend to be located in the upper-left corner of the diagram, with the boundaries defined in \citet{ilbert13}:

 When comparing the $UVJ$ and $NUVrJ$ color classification methods, $\sim 70 \%$ of objects selected with $NUVrJ$ overlap with $UVJ$ quiescent candidates, varying slightly with the depth of our field of choice, and therefore its redshift distribution.
 Overall we find that 17 \% of objects in HFF, 23 \% in RLC and 17 \% in CLS are located in the upper quadrant of the $NUVrJ$ diagram, and can thus be classified as quiescent.
 The ALCS covers cluster fields, where the star formation is generally expected to be suppressed, especially at low redshift (see e.g. \citealt{boselli16} and references therein).
 Therefore it is not at all surprising for us to recover high fractions of quiescent galaxies.